 AFT Michigan Retiree Network

 Retirees are an important part of AFT Michigan and the AFT as a whole.
-Under the AFT and AFT Michigan constitutions all working members of the AFT become lifetime members of the national union once their local reports them as retired.
+Under the AFT and AFT Michigan constitutions, all working members of the AFT become lifetime members once their local reports them as retired.
 This lifetime membership status entitles them to receive AFT Michigan and AFT publications free of charge, to participate in the AFT Plus Member Benefits programs, and to participate as delegates to state and national conventions through local retiree chapters.
 There is no per-capita payment to the AFT for retired members.

-In 2001 a group of retired local presidents, leaders of local retiree chapters and other AFT Michigan activists met to discuss what kind of organization would best serve the needs of thousands of retired AFT members.
+In 2001, a group of retired local presidents, leaders of local retiree chapters and other AFT Michigan activists met to discuss what kind of organization would best serve the needs of thousands of retired AFT members.
 While it would be ideal for every AFT Michigan local to have a retiree chapter, most locals would be too small to sustain a viable chapter.
-Thus it was decided a statewide organizations would be most effective and the AFT Michigan Retiree Network was established.
+Thus it was decided that a statewide organization would be most effective and the AFT Michigan Retiree Network was established.

 The primary purpose of the Retiree Network is to provide a communications link with members who have retired, to keep retirees informed and offer a means to exchange ideas and mobilize around issues that contribute to the well being of retired and active members.

-- Work with AFT Michigan on retirement issues
+- Advise the AFT Michigan Administrative Board on retirement issues

-A committee of AFT retirees governs the network and directs the committee’s activities.
+A committee of AFT retirees meets regularly and directs the committee’s activities.
 An AFT Michigan staff person helps promote the initiatives of the organizations.
 The organization remains open at all times to new ideas and welcomes participation by interested retired members.
+Email firstname.lastname@example.org to get involved.